 Due to the multiplicity of pest complexes, opinions vary on integrated management approaches to achieve minimum damage.
 Some recommendations support use of short persistent and selective pesticides which are less damaging to beneficial insects.
 This should be accompanied with monitoring, good cultural practices or biological control methods to limit pest population build up.
 One opinion is that, treatments to control insect defoliators may rarely be necessary (Ames et al., 1996), since sweet potato plants grow vigorously, so damage to the foliage must be extensive before root growth is affected, particularly after the “root-swell” stage.
-However, this view is not exclusively supported, since severe defoliation caused by Acraea acerata and other defoliators aggravate the damage of Cylas spp. to vines and SR (Stevenson et al., 2009, Okonya and Kroschel, 2013; Hue et al., 2015 Tanzubil, 2015).
+However, this view is not exclusively supported, since severe defoliation caused by Acraea acerata and other defoliators aggravate the damage of Cylas spp. to vines and SR (Stevenson et al., 2009; Okonya and Kroschel, 2013; Hue et al., 2015; Tanzubil, 2015).
 Thus, warranting integrated management practices to manage both leaf defoliators and stem/root feeders.
 In addition, the larvae of some foliar-feeding beetles live in the soil and occasionally cause SR damage.
 Damage caused by root feeding larvae may be reduced by targeting control measures against the adult stages that develop on the foliage.
 In most cases, these controls should be applied only when damage signs of foliage feeding are observed.
 The use of resistant/tolerant varieties (Stathers et al., 2003; Rukarwa et al., 2013) alongside cultural practices can significantly reduce insect pests’ infestation and damage (Mansaray et al., 2013; Parr et al., 2014; Taye and Tadesse, 2013;’ Wolde et al., 2014).

-This study demonstrated the response of integrating improved varieties, K-Optimal (ai: Lambda-Cyholothrin + Acetamiprid) and neem seed extract spray against major insect pests of sweet potato in northern Ghana.
+This study demonstrated the response of integrating improved varieties, K-Optimal (ai: Lambda-Cyhalothrin + Acetamiprid) and neem seed extract spray against major insect pests of sweet potato in northern Ghana.
 Significant reduction in leaf damage (Figure 3), up to 89.3% reduction in yield losses using neem seed extract and 152.4% reduction using K-Optimal over the unsprayed plots (Table 4).
-The trend of foliage damage showed that leaf damage at 6 weeks after planting was the critical determinant, thus control measures should target early vegetative stage.
-Alemu et al., 2025, reported lower weevil populations with the application of Profenofos 40% + cypermethrin 4%.
+The trend of foliage damage showed that leaf damage at 6 weeks after planting was the critical determinant; thus control measures should target early vegetative stage.
+Alemu et al. (2025) reported lower weevil populations with the application of Profenofos 40% + cypermethrin 4%.
 Cost-benefit analysis indicated that the insecticide combinations of Profenofos 40% + cypermethrin 4% EC and Profenofos 40% + alpha-cypermethrin 4% yielded the higher cost-benefit ratios of 11.6 and 11.5, respectively, demonstrating their profitability in sweet potato production.
 The study highlights that the combination of vine dipping and foliar application of Profenofos 40% + cypermethrin 4% and Profenofos 40% + alpha-cypermethrin 4% was significantly effective in controlling weevil populations and minimizing damage to both vines and storage roots.
-A related study on chemical options for the management of Cylas spp. showed that dipping vine cuttings in Diazinon and Chlorpyrifos concentration significantly reduced weevil population on both stem and roots (Taye and Tadesse, 2013).
+A related study on chemical options for the management of Cylas spp. showed that dipping vine cuttings in Diazinon and Chlorpyrifos concentrations significantly reduced weevil population on both stem and roots (Taye and Tadesse, 2013).
 Diazinon or Chlorpyrifos insecticides dipping increased root yield by 247 and 232% over the control, respectively (Taye and Tadesse, 2013).
 The performance of neem seed extract in this study was critical in the midst of growing demand to increase use of bio-control options with the least disruption to agro-ecosystems.
 Several studies have demonstrated the efficacy of neem products in controlling pests of major crops (Obeng-Ofori and Sackey, 2003).
 Neem products have insecticidal, repellent, anti-feedant, sterilizing and growth inhibition effects against several species of insects.
 Thus, farmer education and training on the economic and environmental benefits of neem-based insecticides may be necessary.